Table of Contents

 Options

-Add /archive/path to the working set, mark non-recursive.
+Add /workspace/path to the working set, mark non-recursive.

 -DWorkspaceDirectory